JatilK13/Assignment2-CRUD-Application/README.md

 ## Overview

-This project was developed with MERN principles to create a webpage where users can create, edit, and delete TMU campus events.
+This MERN project was developed to create a webpage where users can create, edit, and delete TMU campus events.
 The goal for this project was provide TMU students with a visually-appealing and friendly interface to reserve campus areas for events.

 The application demonstrates client-server communication through a REST API that allows users to GET, POST, UPDATE, and DELETE events.
 To store the events, a MongoDB database is used to hold all data vital to each event.